curvenote/good-proceedings-landing/author-instructions.md

 ## Microsoft Word (docx)

 You can also submit directly in a Microsoft Word file.
-In order to prepare your submission, please download the Microsoft Word template (link) and follow the instructions within.
+In order to prepare your submission, please [download the MS Word template](./templates/good-word-template.docx) and follow the instructions within.

 Once your submission is ready, you can submit using the form here: https://forms.gle/5Zk9cvKxr7pgRB3DA.